camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

  --output text)
 ```

-The `CERT_MANAGER_POLICY_ARN` will be used in the next step to create a role mapping between the AWS EKS Service Account and the AWS IAM Service Account.
+The `CERT_MANAGER_POLICY_ARN` is used in the next step to create a role mapping between the AWS EKS Service Account and the AWS IAM Service Account.

 Using `eksctl` allows us to create the required role mapping for cert-manager.